Sometimes you may be going through a difficult time and need some support

 More mental health support especially for young people

-We’ve worked with our partners at No5 and Reading Borough Council to produce six videos to help young people deal with everything from anxiety, self-help, ways to ask for help and coping with life after lockdown.
-See below the videos for more ways to seek help.
+We worked with our partners at No5 and Reading Borough Council to produce short videos to help young people manage anxiety, understand self-help, and to feel able to ask for help when you might need some extra support..

 Self care